chef-boneyard/chef-web-docs-2016/steps/step_chef_lwrp_php_pear_channel_discover_horde.rst

 ..
 This is an included how-to.

-To discover the horde channel
+To discover a channel named "pear.horde.org":

 .. code-block:: ruby